-- ⇒ Part 1: Performance Planning
+- ⇒ Part 1: Goals & Objectives Planning

 - ⇒ Part 2: Off-Cycle Reviews

 - ⇒ Part 3: Annual Performance Appraisal

-Part I: Performance Planning
+Part I: Goals & Objectives Planning

-Performance planning is when employee goals and expectations should be discussed and agreed upon by the supervisor and employee within the first 60 days of the new cycle.
-While it is not required that a plan be documented, it is recommended as those goals and expectations should be used when assessing the employee's performance during the annual appraisal process at the end of the cycle.
-And, more importantly it informs our employees of their expectations for the year.
+Performance planning is when employee goals, objectives and expectations should be discussed and agreed upon by the supervisor and employee within the first 60 days of the new cycle.
+The goals are documented in NinerTalent as those goals and expectations should be used when assessing the employee's performance during the annual appraisal process at the end of the cycle.
+More importantly, it informs the employees of the expectations for the year.
 Employees should be informed of the following performance expectations, (1) Institutional Goals, (2) Goals & Objectives, and (3) Professional Development Activities.
+The goals will be entered into NinerTalent by the employee.